singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

      - Description
      - Default
    * - plugins_enabled
      - A list of plugins enabled.
-Currently only lmod is supported.
+Currently lmod and tcl are supported
-     - [lmod]
+     - [lmod, tcl]
    * - registry
      - The full path to the registry folder (with subfolders with container.yaml recipes)
      - $root_dir/registry
-   * - lmod_base
+   * - module_base
      - The install directory for modules.
 Defaults to the install directory/modules
      - $root_dir/modules
    * - container_base